 Patients do better when they receive Palliative Care early.

-A new study conducted by the Cancer Center at the University of California, San Francisco, found that of 922 patients who had died (most in their 60s and 70s), those who had received palliative care for 90 days or more were less likely to have late-life hospitalizations and to visit intensive care units or emergency rooms than those who sought care later.
+A recent study conducted by the Cancer Center at the University of California, San Francisco, found that of 922 patients who had died (most in their 60s and 70s), those who received palliative care for 90 days or more were less likely to have late-life hospitalizations and/or intensive care unit or emergency room visits, than those who sought care later.

 - Pain and symptom management to improve quality of life

 - Education about the disease

 - Advice on living with serious, progressive illness and developing goals of care